QBI-Software/OPEXUploader/README.md

 Some experimental data is not accompanied by the visit date (eg blood, DEXA, MRIdata) so it is extracted from the participants file.
 This file cannot be used directly however.

-1. Copy data file (Participant visit record_20171110.xlsx) to this directory from share drive (\CENTRE ADMIN\PARTICIPANTS)
+1. Copy data file ('Participant visit record_20171110.xlsx') to this directory from share drive (\CENTRE ADMIN\PARTICIPANTS)
 1. A new line of headers needs to be added - see the existing file 'Visits.xlsx'
 1. Some data may need cleaning up then rename the file to 'Visits.xlsx' before Running